ABN Instructions - JE Part B

 If the beneficiary cannot or will not make a choice, the notice should be annotated, for example: "beneficiary refused to choose an option."

 |Blank (H) Additional Information||Notifiers may use this space to provide additional clarification that they believe will be of use to beneficiaries.
 For example, notifiers may use this space to include: |

 Strike the last sentence in the Option 1 paragraph with a single line so that it appears like this:

+This single line strike can be included on ABNs printed specifically for issuance when unassigned items and services are furnished.
+Alternatively, the line can be hand-penned on an already printed ABN.
+The sentence must be stricken and can't be entirely concealed or deleted.
 There is no CMS requirement for suppliers or the beneficiary to place initials next to the stricken sentence or date the annotations when the notifier makes the changes to the ABN before issuing the notice to the beneficiary.

 "This supplier doesn't accept payment from Medicare for the item(s) listed in the table above.
 If I checked Option 1 above, I am responsible for paying the supplier's charge for the item(s) directly to the supplier.
 If Medicare does pay, Medicare will pay me the Medicare-approved amount for the item(s), and this payment to me may be less than the supplier's charge."

 This statement can be included on ABNs printed for unassigned items and services, or it can be handwritten in a legible 10 point or larger font.